 The Campaign for Better Transport has also spoken out against the bypass, saying that costly road schemes are no longer viable.

 Mr Baker said while the coalition strongly believed in the importance of a modern transport infrastructure, it could not ignore the current fiscal constraints.

 "Any new government will naturally have its own views on which major schemes should be supported, but we will need to consider this scheme, I'm afraid, in the light of a tough spending review to come," the minister said.

-He said the Department for Transport was committed to reforming the way decisions are made on which schemes to prioritise.'No assumptions'
+He said the Department for Transport was committed to reforming the way decisions are made on which schemes to prioritise.

 "The current fiscal situation also means we're having to look carefully at all future funding decisions on all transport schemes," Mr Baker told the three MPs.

 "Until the spending review is concluded we will not be make any funding approval decisions."

 He also warned nobody should assume schemes prioritised under the previous government's funding allocation process would be funded to previously published levels.